MatthewFrench/invert-text-file-exercise-cpp/readme.md

 # Invert Text File Exercise in C++

 This project takes a text file input and target output, then saves each line of the input file reversed to the output file.
+Unicode-friendly.

 Setup:
 * `git clone https://github.com/microsoft/vcpkg`